-- (4) The Complainant submitted three low rise apartment transactions that occurred between October 1, 2009, and December 21, 2010.
+- (4) In calculating the requested G.I.M., the Complainant submitted three low rise apartment transactions that occurred between October 1, 2009, and December 21, 2010.
 The Complainant applied assessed rents to two of the three properties, and calculated the GIM for each.
 For the third comparable, the Complainant applied market rents because the property is a strata titled project that is assessed using the sales comparison approach.
 As such, no assessed rents are available.
 The GIMs produced by the analysis are 11.14, 10.93, and 10.84.
 The Complainant also included the calculated GIMs generated by the Altus appraisal division for the same properties.
-These appeared at 11.22, 10.97, and 11.06. - (5) The Respondent objected to the inclusion of the property known as Bonaventure Court,

-- at 205 Heritage Drive SE.
+These appeared at 11.22, 10.97, and 11.06. - (5) The Respondent objected to the inclusion of the property known as Bonaventure Court, at 205 - Heritage Drive SE.
 The property was converted to a condominium in 1988, and the sale was a court ordered transaction.
 The Board notes that the majority of the public would not be aware of the subject's form of ownership.
 Nor would the form of ownership affect the property's rentability, or the achieveable rents.
 The actual rents being achieved were identified with a rent roll.
 There is no reason that the property should not be used as a rent comparable.
 As far as the court ordered sale is concerned, the property was listed for sale on the open market for some time prior to the sale.
 There is no evidence to indicate that the transaction was anything but arms length.
-The 2010 Alberta Municipal Affairs Manual for recording and reporting information for assessment audit and equalized assessment states as follows: - usually also rejected.
+The 2010 Alberta Municipal Affairs Manual for recording and reporting information for assessment audit and equalized assessment states as follows;

+"......
+Sales by lending institutions of repossessed property are generally made at reduced prices and are usually also rejected.
 However, these sales can be valid if exposed to the open market with a willing seller seeking the highest price."
-The Board finds that the property was exposed on the open market, and that the transaction was at arms length between a willing seller and a willing buyer. - The Respondent submitted four sales in the G.I.M. analysis.
-Three of the four (6) transactions reflect G.I.M.s between 11.14 and 11.45.
-The fourth property, at 330 - 2 Avenue NE - reflects a G.I.M. of 14.01.
+The Board finds that the property was exposed on the open market, and that the transaction was at arms length between a willing seller and a willing buyer.

+- (6) The Respondent submitted four sales in the G.I.M. analysis.
+Three of the four transactions reflect G.I.M.s between 11.14 and 11.45.
+The fourth property, at 330 2 Avenue NE reflects a G.I.M. of 14.01.
 The Complainant argues that the fourth property is an outlyer.
 Firstly, the property is located in the inner City, and is not reflective of suburban multi-family projects such as the subject.
-Secondly, the property was acquired by the City of Calgary for social housing, and was not profit driven in the typical sense. - Throughout the proceedings, there was considerable discussion regarding the vacancy allowance used to analyse the income for purposes of calculating the GIM.
+Secondly, the property was acquired by the City of Calgary for social housing, and was not profit driven in the typical sense. - (7) Throughout the proceedings, there was considerable discussion regarding the vacancy allowance used to analyse the income for purposes of calculating the GIM.
 The Respondent adopted a vacancy ranging from 4.5 to 6.0 per cent, depending on the location.
-The Complainant, on the other hand, adopted 5.0 per cent consistently, stating that since the GIM analysis was based on effective gross income rather that potential gross income, the vacancy rate was not an issue as long as it was applied consistently.
+The Complainant, on the other hand, adopted 5.0 per cent consistently, stating that since the GIM analysis was based on effective gross income rather than potential gross income, the vacancy rate was not an issue as long as it was applied consistently.